‘Every state-funded school must offer a curriculum which is balanced and broadly based and which:

 Years 3, 4 and 5

-Although not statutory, our children take an NFER Test in Reading, SPAG and Maths.
+Although not statutory, our children take NFER or similar tests in Reading, SPAG and Maths.
 The results of these indicate whether they are working at the expected standard, below or above.
-The assessments reported to the parents are in the form of a Teacher Assessment but the results of the NFER Tests will have been used to inform this.
+The assessments reported to the parents are in the form of a Teacher Assessment but the results of these tests will have been used to inform this.

 Year 6 End of KS2 Assessments

 Children take tests in Maths, Spelling, Punctuation and Grammar (SPAG Test), and Reading.
-The teacher also gives each child a Teacher Assessment result for Maths, Writing, Reading and Science.
+The teacher also gives each child a Teacher Assessment result for Writing and Science.
 These are reported alongside the test results.

 If you require any further information, the class teachers will be pleased to help you.